The Lusty Men

-The Lusty Men is a 1952 Contemporary Western film released by Wald-Krasna Productions and RKO Radio Pictures starring Susan Hayward, Robert Mitchum, Arthur Kennedy and Arthur Hunnicutt.
-The picture was directed by Nicholas Ray and produced by Jerry Wald and Norman Krasna from a screenplay by David Dortort and Horace McCoy, with uncredited contributions by Alfred Hayes, Andrew Solt, and Wald, that was based on the novel by Claude Stanush.
-The music score was by Roy Webb and the cinematography by Lee Garmes.
+The Lusty Men is a 1952 contemporary Western film directed by Nicholas Ray, and starring Susan Hayward, Robert Mitchum, Arthur Kennedy and Arthur Hunnicutt.
+The screenplay was written by David Dortort and Horace McCoy based on the 1946 Life magazine article "King of the Cowboys" by Claude Stanush.
+The film's cinematographer was Lee Garmes and its score was composed by Roy Webb.

-The film's world premiere was at the Majestic Theatre in San Antonio, Texas.

 Plot

-When longtime professional rodeo competitor Jeff McCloud is injured by a Brahma bull that he was riding, he quits the circuit and begins to drift.
-Hitchhiking to tiny Bandera, Texas, he finds the idyllic home of his youth in the Texas Hill Country decrepit and owned by a poor but covetous old man.
-Penniless, Jeff couldn't buy it if he wanted to.

-A shattered memory to Jeff, the tiny framehouse is nonetheless the dream home for hardscrabble Wes Merritt and his wife Louise, who are painstakingly saving Wes's meager cowhand wages at a nearby ranch to buy the small spread.
-Wes immediately recognizes Jeff as a former champion rodeo rider and introduces himself, then helps Jeff gets a job alongside him.
-Wes, who has competed in some local rodeos, wants Jeff to help him improve his skills so he can chase big prize money in the professional circuit.
+Professional rodeo rider Jeff McCloud is injured and quits the circuit.
+He hitchhikes to tiny Bandera, Texas, where he finds the derelict home of his youth owned by a poor but covetous old man.
+Wes Merritt and his wife Louise are saving money to buy the house.
+Wes recognizes Jeff as a former champion rodeo rider and helps him obtain a job.
+Wes, also a rider, wants Jeff to help him improve his skills in order to compete in professional rodeos.

-Wes enters a local event without telling Louise.
-When he does well, he joins the bigtime, with Jeff as his trainer and 50-50% partner.
-Louise, who grew up with nothing, is against the idea, because it puts Wes in harm's way and means abandoning both their securely rented home and plans for a permanent one.
-She ultimately consents after extracting a promise from Wes he'll quit when they have saved enough for the ranch house.
+Wes enters a rodeo without telling Louise.
+He soon becomes a professional with Jeff as his trainer and half partner.
+Louise opposes the idea, fearing that Wes may be injured and realizing that they must abandon their rented home and their plans for a permanent one.
+Wes promises that he will quit when he has earned enough money to afford the ranch house.

-Wes is a big success from the start.
-It rapidly becomes clear he loves the riding and the fame more even than the money he's raking in.
+Wes finds great success as a rider and relishes the fame and adulation that he receives.
 As Louise becomes acquainted with rodeo life, she becomes increasingly disenchanted.
-Jeff's friend Booker Davis, once a champion competitor himself, is now a crippled old man with little to show for his efforts.
-When banged-up veteran circuit rider Buster Burgess is gored and killed by a bull, he leaves a bitter widow, and Louise unable to bear watching her husband compete.
-Still, Wes presses on, refusing to quit when they have enough for the house.
-As he grows an ever more swelled head and parties his winnings away, Louise gets fed up and starts staying home in their trailer even at night.
+Jeff's friend Booker Davis, a former rodeo champion, is a crippled old man.
+After veteran rider Buster Burgess is gored and killed by a bull, Louise cannot watch Wes compete.
+He earns enough for the house but proceeds with his career.
+He foolishly squanders his winnings while Louise becomes embittered and cloisters herself in their trailer.